4.91 from 11 votes

 • Chocolate chips.
 Use a quality brand of chocolate chips, since so much of our flavor is going to come from these (I love Ghirardelli and have had bad experiences using generic).

 • Salted butter.
-Usually I sing the praises of using unsalted butter, but we’re going to save a step here and just use salted.
+Usually I sing the praises of using unsalted butter, but I actually feel that salted works better here.
 If you only have unsalted, just add a pinch (about a heaping 1/8 teaspoon) of salt to your chocolate mixture before melting.

 • Powdered sugar.
 You need a lot of sugar for this recipe because you need to make sure every single square of chocolate is thoroughly coated.
 Any excess sugar will sink to the bottom of the bowl, you really can’t use too much.